 Ski poles are an integral part of a skier's equipment.
 Indeed, they help you to keep your balance on the descent, to gain in precision, to move forward on the ski lifts, support you when you stop...
 It is therefore necessary to select them carefully, for a safe and comfortable practice!
 Above all, a suitable pair is your best ally to progress and consolidate your technique.
+Discover our guide to choosing the right ski poles.

 THE DIFFERENT POLE MATERIALS